End of Year Sale Launching 27th Nov

 Baking soda: Mix a small amount of baking soda with water to create a thick paste.
 With a soft cloth or cotton pad, apply a small amount of the paste to your scratched lenses.
 Rubbing in a side-to-side motion, gently buff-out the surface scratches.
 Clean your lenses in lukewarm soapy water and dry with a microfibre cloth.

-To prevent scratches, it’s best to keep your glasses in a protective hard-case when you aren’t wearing them.
+To prevent scratches, it’s best to keep your glasses in a protective case when you aren’t wearing them.
 This prolongs the life of your frame and lenses and minimises the chances of scratches.

 How to fix a scratched glasses frame

-Glasses frames made of acetate can be re-polished to remove any scuffs or scratches.
+Acetate glasses frames can be re-polished to remove any scuffs or scratches.
 Avoiding your lenses, you can do this at home using various polishing methods and a soft cloth.
 However, there are services online or willing local opticians who can do this for you professionally using motorised polishing mops.

 Doing it yourself at home